pglen/pyedpro/pyedpro/README.md

 was not a trivial exercise, as the Mac PygGOject did not do half of the stuff as the Linux version did.
 No asynchronous  anything, segmentation faults everywhere. (which python is not suppose to have)
-  The font rendering was messed up, but got fixed by replacing Pango's get_pixel_size() with get_size() / PANGO_UNIT.
-[Suspect int vs float accuracy issues] Some asyn functions like the function updater is disabled, but it can be done manually. (right click on doc -> rescan) All in all the Mac's PyGobject is not worth the time, stopped all Mac M1 related efforts.
+  The font rendering was messed up, but I got fixed by replacing Pango's get_pixel_size() with get_size() / PANGO_UNIT.
+[Suspect int vs float accuracy issues] Some async functions like the function updater is disabled, but it can be done manually. (right click on doc -> rescan) All in all the Mac's PyGobject is not a great subsystem, hopefully time will be kind here.

+** tried the M1 ...
+Sun 03.Apr.2022 most of it worked; no async processing as Glib the timer functions bombed.
+Great hardware - bad PyGobject support.
+However if an editor with familiar key op is needed -- most of it works with no destructive errors.

 ### New:

   (this is extracted, use git log for up-to-date information)

+    Sat 03.Sep.2022 -- pubilshed on pip
     Thu 21.Apr.2022 -- release issued
-    Wed 16.Mar.2022 -- dialog for read only file, export notes lots of others Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
-Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - No more mac support Tue 30.Mar.2021 -- added windows installation executable Mon 22.Mar.2021 -- added single file (packed) executable.
+    Wed 16.Mar.2022 -- dialog for read only file, export notes ... lots of other stuff Wed 01.Dec.2021 -- on search, descending one dir level with Ext.
+Search Sun 05.Sep.2021 -- made it function on the Mac M1 laptop  - !@#$$% Tue 30.Mar.2021 -- added windows installation executable Mon 22.Mar.2021 -- added single file (packed) executable.
 Just download and run.